Background Check Texas: Everything You Need to Know

 As with most other states, the criminal records of minors are generally sealed in Texas.

-If arrest didn’t results in a conviction, pleas of no contest, or guilty plea shouldn’t be taken into consideration for employment decisions.
-Think of the rule of thumb “innocent until proven guilty”.
+- If the arrest didn’t result in a conviction, pleas of no contest, or guilty plea shouldn’t be taken into consideration for employment decisions.
+Think of the rule of thumb “innocent until proven guilty.”
 Even though arrests shouldn’t show up on the background check, if the employers finds out about an arrest without a conviction through other methods, that information cannot be considered as part of the employment decision.

 If you need additional information on background checks in Texas, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Twilio.